frenck/spook/documentation/entities.md

   - `500`
 ```

 The `search` parameter searches across entity IDs, domains, integration names, display names, device names, area names, and label names.
-It supports both exact matches and regular expressions when the search term is enclosed in forward slashes (e.g., `/^light\./`).
+Matching is case-insensitive and based on substring containment.

 The `status` parameter accepts the following values:

 - `available`: Entity is available (not unavailable/unknown)
 - `unavailable`: Entity state is unavailable
 - `enabled`: Entity is enabled in the registry
 - `disabled`: Entity is disabled in the registry
 - `visible`: Entity is visible (not hidden)
 - `hidden`: Entity is hidden from UI
-- `unmanageable`: Entity cannot be managed (no registry entry)
+- `unmanageable`: Entity cannot be managed (state-only or read-only)
-- `not_provided`: Entity exists but is not provided by any integration
+- `not_provided`: Entity state is restored (no live provider)

 The `values` parameter controls what information is included in the response:

 - `name`: Entity's display name
 - `device`: Device name and ID (if applicable)
 - `area`: Area name and ID (if applicable)
-- `integration`: Integration name and domain
+- `integration`: Integration name
 - `status`: Current status (enabled/disabled, visible/hidden, available/unavailable)
 - `icon`: Entity's icon
 - `created`: Entity creation timestamp